nativejdb/nativejdb/README.md

 Set breakpoints in the source code file for your example application in the `nativejdbExamples` project (for example: [nativejdbExamples/src/Hello/Hello.java](https://github.com/nativejdb/nativejdbExamples/blob/main/src/Hello/Hello.java)

 On IntelliJ, from the `nativeJDBExamples` open project: Run ---> Edit Configurations --> Remove JVM Debug --> [nativejdbExamples/.run/Hello](https://github.com/nativejdb/nativejdbExamples/blob/main/.run/Hello.run.xml)

+## Current limitations:

+ - Single threaded programs only
+ - Short running programs need a thread sleep (so program does not end before NativeJDB has time to start a scaffolding VM and attach to it)
+ - Hot Code Replace not possible
+ - Known issue: breakpoints in loops work only once (related to [this](https://github.com/oracle/graal/issues/4379) graalvm issue)
+ - Known issue: step operation sometimes continues instead

 ## Contributing